 Medical Investigator: Job Description, Duties, Salary and Outlook

-A medical investigator, or forensic science technician, is a type of forensic scientist employed by the government who investigates deaths that are suspicious or the causes of which are unknown.
+A medical investigator, or forensic science technician, is a type of forensic scientist employed to investigates deaths that are suspicious or the causes of which are unknown.
 They collect and analyze physical evidence, compile reports and often testify in court.
 Most employers require applicants to have a bachelor's degree in a physical or forensic science to qualify for this position.
-The median salary for forensic science technicians was about $54,000 in 2013, according to the U.S. Bureau of Labor Statistics (BLS), with the highest salaries going to technicians employed in scientific research and development services.
+The median salary for forensic science technicians was about $54,000 in 2013, according to the U.S. Bureau of Labor Statistics (BLS), with the highest salaries going to technicians employed in federal government.